Kishore Bangla

-Kishore Bangla (কিশোর বাংলা) is the first juvenile weekly newspaper ever published in Bengali language.
+Kishore Bangla (কিশোর বাংলা) is a Bangladeshi juvenile magazine.
+Its the first juvenile weekly magazine ever published in the Bengali language in the Indian subcontinent.

 Background

 The publication of this newspaper commenced in 1977 at the behest of the Bangladesh government.
 It was published from the 'Observer House' and the eminent journalist and editor of weekly cine-magazine the Chitrali, Syed Mohammad Parvez, was appointed the editor.
 However, writer, journalist and children's organizer Rafiqul Haque, popularly known as Dadu bhai was in charge as its executive editor.

 The Government of Bangladesh discontinued publication of Kishore Bangla in 1983.
-Since 2018 it is issued under a new ownership.
+Since 2018, it is issued under a new ownership.

 Team

 The work team of Kishore Bangla comprised, in addition to Rafiqul Haque, the eminent journalist Shah Alamgir, writer Abdur Rahman, actor and graphic artist Afzal Hossain, journalist Saiful Alam Lytton and author Mustafa Majid, among others.
 Najimuddin Manik, Faizul Latif Chowdhury, and Syed Borhan Kabir also there worked for some time.